Physicist91/systems-identification/capstone_report.md

 ![Figure 5](ml-dynamicalsystems.png)

-I build the multistep neural network in TensorFlow 2.0, embedded in numerical framework of LMM from [SymPy](https://www.sympy.org/en/index.html).
+Note the use of the squared error (L2 norm) in the loss function.
+To solve the optimization problem, I build a [MultiStep Neural Network](https://maziarraissi.github.io/research/7_multistep_neural_networks/) in TensorFlow 2.2, embedded in numerical framework of LMM from [SymPy](https://www.sympy.org/en/index.html).
+From preliminary experiments, the following hyperparameters are identified to be important/significant for performance:

-Questions to ask yourself when writing this section:
+- step size of the LMM scheme
-- _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_
+- the number of steps
-- _Are the techniques to be used thoroughly discussed and justified?_
+- the family of the LMM scheme (either Adams Bashforths, Adams Moulton, or Backward Differentiation Formula)

-- _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_
+A more detailed look at the algorithm and the implementation can be found in the notebook `Algorithm - MultistepNet.ipynb`.
+The algorithm takes time-series data as input and returns the derivatives as output, which can then be integrated using `scipy.odeint` to get the predictions.

 ### Benchmark
 In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
 The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
 Questions to ask yourself when writing this section: